lokmeinmatz/shorty-rs/README.md

 # shorty-rs
-An url shortener written in plain rust (only chrono for time logging and regex for parsing)
+An url shortener written in plain rust, no http lib used (only chrono for time logging, regex for parsing, rusqlite for database)